 Krishagni Solutions OpenSpecimen Laboratory Information Management System (LIMS) is hosted at Emory and all data is stored on-site in a HIPAA secure zone.
 This LIMS provides the foundation for EIGC workflows and fosters collaboration across the Emory campus and with external consortia.
 The EIGC closely coordinates with the Emory Integrated Computational Core (EICC), which is located on the 7th floor of the Woodruff Memorial Research Building adjacent to the EIGC to provide computational and bioinformatics services for Emory investigators.
+The EIGC RRID is SCR_023529.
 The EIGC infrastructure includes: